EvanBurnette/samplekiller/README.md

-# Sample Scanner
+# Sample Killer

-Sample scanner is a webapp that allows you to quickly browse and classify audio samples.
+Produce sample packs super fast with sample killer!
+Classify samples you love and leave the rest to die!

 ## Background

-In my [last video](https://www.youtube.com/watch?v=XlUUVPgfN6M) I showed how we can easily produce hundreds of samples with Audacity by using the sound finder, export multiple, and some macro magic to batch normalize the samples.
+In my [last video](https://www.youtube.com/watch?v=XlUUVPgfN6M) I showed how we can easily produce hundreds of samples with Audacity by using sound finder, export multiple, and some macro magic to normalize the samples automatically.

-In the aftermath of that video, I found myself still overwhelmed by the amount of manual grunt work and underwhelmed by the existing solutions available to hobbiest sound designers to quickly create simple sample packs.
+In the aftermath of that video, I found myself still overwhelmed by the amount of manual grunt work and underwhelmed by the existing solutions available to create super simple sample packs.
+I wanted something that was basically a file browser that instantly previews samples for you and allows you to classify them with minimal user input.

-## Enter Sample Scanner:
+## Enter Sample Killer:

 1. Load some audio files
 1. Use the keyboard shortcuts to classify the samples
 1. Export samples
-    - Chrome browser will allow you to download hundreds of files at once, other browsers do not
+    - Note: Chrome browser will allow you to download hundreds of files at once, other browsers do not!

 It's just that easy!

 This app is a work in progress.
 Please email beepnboopEvan@gmail.com with comments and suggestions